theupdateframework/python-tuf/docs/tuf-rfc.md

 ### Update the Root Metadata {#update_root_metadata}

+The TUF client MUST have a known value `Y` that is the maximum size in bytes of a root metadata file.
-The client MUST download the metadata `root.json`.
+The client MUST download the metadata `root.json` up to `Y` bytes.
+If `Y` bytes is exceeded, the client MUST abort and report this error back to the application.

 If the client's current trusted version of the root metadata is at version `N` and the `root.json` version `M`, client MUST take the following steps.

-#### N = M

-The current metadata is up to date, and the client proceeds to {{update_timestamp_metadata}}.
+If `N = M`, then the current metadata is up to date, and the client proceeds to {{update_timestamp_metadata}}.

-#### N > M

-There current metadata is ahead of what the repository is reporting.
+If `N > M`, then the current metadata is ahead of what the repository is reporting.
 TODO explain steps.

-#### N &lt; M

-For every version `X` in the set `(N, N+1, ... , M-1, M)`, the client MUST take the following steps.
+If `N < M`, then for every version `X` in the set `[N+1, N+2, ... , M-1, M]`, the client MUST take the following steps.

-##### Download X.root.json
+#### Download X.root.json

-The TUF client MUST have a known value `Y` that is the maximum size in bytes of a root metadata file.

-The client downlods `X.root.json` up to `Y` bytes.
+If `X != M`, then the client downloads `X.root.json` up to `Y` bytes.
 If `Y` bytes is exceeded, the client MUST abort and report this error back to the application.
 If this file is not available, TODO.

+If `X = M`, then the client uses the `root.json` that it just downloaded for the next steps.

-##### Verify X.root.json
+#### Verify X.root.json

 The metadata `X.root.json` MUST have:

-1) A number `A` valid signatures from keys in `(X-1).root.json` where `A` is the threshold of the root role set in `(X-1).root.json`.
+1. A number `A` valid signatures from keys in `(X-1).root.json` where `A` is the threshold of the root role set in `(X-1).root.json`.
-   If `X = 1`, then only use the next step.
-2) A number `B` valid signatures from keys in `X.root.json` where `B` is the threshold of the root role set in `X.root.json`.
+2. A number `B` valid signatures from keys in `X.root.json` where `B` is the threshold of the root role set in `X.root.json`.

 TODO how to abort?
-Are we allowed to continue because it might rotate the keys where none of the tresholds of metadata are impacted by what the client currently knows?
+Are we allowed to continue because it might rotate the keys where none of the thresholds of metadata are impacted by what the client currently knows?

-##### Verify X.root.json is Version X
+#### Verify X.root.json is Version X

 If the version in the signed portion of the root metadata is not also `X`, then the client MUST (TODO) and abort(?).

-##### Verify X.root.json Has Not Expired
+#### Verify X.root.json Has Not Expired

 If `X = M` and current time is not before the `expires` field in the signed portion of the metadata, then the client MUST abort.
 TODO explain more?

-##### Set Root Metadata
+#### Set Root Metadata

 If this step has been reached, then the client MUST save the `X.root.json` as the latest trusted root metadata.

-##### Flush Old Metadata
+#### Flush Old Metadata

-For each non-root top-level role, iff any of the keys for the role have been rotated, then the client MUST flush all keys, metadata, and files associated with that role.
+For each non-root top-level role, if any of the keys for the role have been rotated, then the client MUST flush all keys, metadata, and files associated with that role.

 An explanation for this step can be found in the {{MERCURY}} paper.

-## Update the Timestamp Metadata {#update_timestamp_metadata}
+### Update the Timestamp Metadata {#update_timestamp_metadata}

-### Download the Timestamp Metadata

 The TUF client MUST have a known value `X` that is the maximum size in bytes of a timestamp metadata file.

+#### Download the Timestamp Metadata

-The client downlods `timestamp.json` up to `X` bytes.
+The client downloads `timestamp.json` up to `X` bytes.
 If `X` bytes is exceeded, the client MUST abort and report this error back to the application.
 If this file is not available, TODO.

-### Verify the Timestamp Metadata
-2.1. **Check signatures.** The timestamp metadata file must have been signed by a threshold of keys specified in the root metadata file.

-2.2. **Check for a rollback attack.** The version number of the previous timestamp metadata file, if any, must be less than or equal to the version number of this timestamp metadata file.

-2.3. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in this metadata file.

-3. **Download and check the snapshot metadata file**, up to the number of bytes specified in the timestamp metadata file.
-If consistent snapshots are not used (see Section 7), then the filename used to download the snapshot metadata file is of the fixed form FILENAME.EXT (e.g., snapshot.json).
-Otherwise, the filename is of the form VERSION.FILENAME.EXT (e.g., 42.snapshot.json), where VERSION is the version number of the snapshot metadata file listed in the timestamp metadata file.
-In either case, the client MUST write the file to non-volatile storage as FILENAME.EXT.

-3.1. **Check against timestamp metadata.** The hashes, and version number of this metadata file MUST match the timestamp metadata.

-3.2. **Check signatures.** The snapshot metadata file MUST have been signed by a threshold of keys specified in the previous root metadata file.

-3.3. **Check for a rollback attack.**

-3.3.1.
-Note that the previous snapshot metadata file may be checked for authenticity, but its expiration does not matter for the following purposes.

-3.3.2.
-The version number of the previous snapshot metadata file, if any, MUST be less than or equal to the version number of this snapshot metadata file.

-3.3.3.
-The version number of the targets metadata file, and all delegated targets metadata files (if any), in the previous snapshot metadata file, if any, MUST be less than or equal to its version number in this snapshot metadata file.
-Furthermore, any targets metadata filename that was listed in the previous snapshot metadata file, if any, MUST continue to be listed in this snapshot metadata file.

-3.4. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in this metadata file.

-4. **Download and check the top-level targets metadata file**, up to either the number of bytes specified in the snapshot metadata file, or some Z number of bytes.
-The value for Z is set by the authors of the application using TUF.
-For example, Z may be tens of kilobytes.
-If consistent snapshots are not used (see Section 7), then the filename used to download the targets metadata file is of the fixed form FILENAME.EXT (e.g., targets.json).
-Otherwise, the filename is of the form VERSION.FILENAME.EXT (e.g., 42.targets.json), where VERSION is the version number of the targets metadata file listed in the snapshot metadata file.
-In either case, the client MUST write the file to non-volatile storage as FILENAME.EXT.

-4.1. **Check against snapshot metadata.** The hashes (if any), and version number of this metadata file MUST match the snapshot metadata.
-This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.

-4.2. **Check for an arbitrary software attack.** This metadata file MUST have been signed by a threshold of keys specified in the latest root metadata file.

-4.3. **Check for a rollback attack.** The version number of the previous targets metadata file, if any, MUST be less than or equal to the version number of this targets metadata file.

-4.4. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in this metadata file.

-4.5. **Perform a preorder depth-first search for metadata about the desired target, beginning with the top-level targets role.**
+#### Verify the Timestamp Metadata

+The client checks the validity of the signatures on the timestamp metadata.
+If the number of valid signatures is not greater than or equal to the threshold defined for the timestamp role in the root metadata file, then the client MUST abort.

+#### Verify the Timestamp Metadata Was Not Rolled Back

+If the client has previously trusted timestamp metadata, and the version number on the downloaded timestamp metadata is less than the previous version, then the client MUST abort.

+#### Verify the Timestamp Metadata Has Not Expired

+If the current time is not before the `expires` field in the signed portion of the metadata, then the client MUST abort.
+TODO explain more?

+#### Flush Old Timestamp Metadata

+The client MUST flush old instances of the timestamp metadata and untrust them.

+#### Set Timestamp Metadata

+The client MUST save the new timestamp metadata as trusted and use its values for subsequent operations.

+### Update the Snapshot Metadata

+TODO should there be a cap on the size of snapshot.json metadata file to prevent filling a disk if timestamp is compromised?
+The TUF client MAY have a known value `X` that is the maximum size in bytes of a snapshot metadata file.

+#### Download the Snapshot Metadata

+If the root metadata has `consistent_snapshot = false`, then the client downloads `snapshot.json` up to the number of bytes specified in the timestamp metadata or `X`, whichever is smaller.
+If the file exceeds this size, then the client MUST abort.

+If the root metadata has `consistent_snapshot = true`, then the clients downloads `Y.snapshot.json` up to the numbers of bytes specified in the timestamp metadata or `X`, whichever is smaller, where `Y` is the version number of the snapshot metadata found in the timestamp metadata.

+#### Verify Downloaded Snapshot Metadata Matches Timestamp Metadata

+If the hashes and version number of the downloaded snapshot metadata file do not match what was found in the timestamp metadata, then the client MUST abort.
+The client MUST NOT parse the downloaded metadata until after this step has completed.

+#### Verify the Snapshot Metadata

+The client checks the validity of the signatures on the snapshot metadata.
+If the number of valid signatures is not greater than or equal to the threshold defined for the snapshot role in the root metadata file, then the client MUST abort.

+#### Verify the Snapshot Metadata Was Not Rolled Back

+If the client has previously trusted snapshot metadata, and the version number on the downloaded snapshot metadata is less than the previous version, then the client MUST abort.

+#### Verify the Snapshot Metadata Has Not Expired

+If the current time is not before the `expires` field in the signed portion of the metadata, then the client MUST abort.
+TODO explain more?

+#### Flush Old Targets Metadata

+For the target metadata and all targets delegations, the following MUST hold.

+1. The metadata path is present in the snapshot metadata
+2. The version number in the metadata is less than or equal to the version number of the metadata at the corresponding path in the snapshot metadata

+If any of these are not true, then the client MUST flush the metadata and delete any saved metadata files.

+### Update Targets Metadata

+The TUF client MAY have a known value `X` that is the maximum size in bytes of a targets metadata file.

+#### Download the Targets Metadata

+If the root metadata has `consistent_snapshot = false`, then the client downloads `targets.json` up to the number of bytes specified in the snapshot metadata or `X`, whichever is smaller.

+If the root metadata has `consistent_snapshot = true`, then the clients downloads `Y.targets.json` up to the numbers of bytes specified in the snapshot metadata or `X`, whichever is smaller, where `Y` is the version number of the snapshot metadata found in the timestamp metadata.

+#### Verify Downloaded Targets Metadata Matches Snapshot Metadata

+If the hashes and version number of the downloaded snapshot metadata file do not match what was found in the snapshot metadata, then the client MUST abort.
+The client MUST NOT parse the downloaded metadata until after this step has completed.

+#### Verify the Targets Metadata

+The client checks the validity of the signatures on the targets metadata.
+If the number of valid signatures is not greater than or equal to the threshold defined for the targets role in the root metadata file, then the client MUST abort.

+#### Verify the Targets Metadata Was Not Rolled Back

+If the client has previously trusted targets metadata, and the version number on the downloaded targets metadata is less than the previous version, then the client MUST abort

+#### Verify the Targets Metadata Has Not Expired

+If the current time is not before the expires field in the signed portion of the metadata, then the client MUST abort.
+TODO explain more?

+### Verify the Target

+The client will traverse the graph of the targets and targets delegation metadata until it finds a role that contains information about the given target.
+The client will use this information to verify the target.
+If the client successfully verifies the target, then the client will halt and return success.
+If the client fails to verify the target, then the client will resume traversing the graph where it left off.

+Because targets metadata is identical to targets delegation metadata, the following steps will simply use the term "targets metadata" for simplicity of language.
+Similarly, when the terms authorized keys and threshold are used, it should be remembered that the top-level targets role is authorized and has its threshold set by the root role.
+All other targets roles are authorized by and have their threshold set by their immediate parent target role.

+During the traversal of this graph, the client MUST maintain a list of vertices (roles) that have been visited before.
+The client MAY impose a maximum depth to search where depth is the number of edges (delegations) needed to reach a node from the top-level targets metadata.
+The graph traversal MUST be depth first.
+The graph traversal MUST start with the top-level targets role.

+TODO don't forget to include how to abort (delete downloaded target, if exists)

+#### Search for a Valid Target {#search_for_target}

+If the target metadata contains the target, the client MUST use the hashes and length to verify the target as described in {{verify_target}}.

+If the verification succeeds, then the client MUST break out of the traversal and return success to the caller.

+If the verification fails, and the delegation was marked as `terminating`, then the client MUST abort.

+If the verification fails, and the delegation was not marked as `terminating`, then the client adds this role to the list of visited roles and returns to {{search_for_target}}.

+TODO what is the case if the target exists in the metadata AND the delegations?
+Do we continue down or abort?

+##### Traverse the Delegations

 4.5.1.
 If this role has been visited before, then skip this role (so that cycles in the delegation graph are avoided).